 If an idyllic holiday is what you are looking for, you can come another time for a farm-stay, for which we can point you to some good options in our region.

-Some cellphones work, while others don't.
+Some cellphone networks function, while others don't.
 In any case best to give your phone a little holiday while you attend the workshop; don't expect to run your business telephonically during the workshop.

 No we don't.
 We hope what you'll take back from the workshop will be much more valuable than any printed piece of paper.
 However, if you need a certificate to prove to your employer / organisation that you attended the workshop, we'll give you one.

-We do not have the staff to provide care to children during a workshop.
+No, you may not bring your child or other dependents along to the workshop.
+We do not have the staff or facilities to provide care to children during the workshop.

 No, you may not bring a dog or other pet.

-We are funded entirely from the fees from participants of our workshops and by occasional contributions from friends.
+We are funded entirely from the contributions from participants of our workshops and by occasional contributions from friends.
 We are not funded by any funding agency.

-We are a not-for-profit organisation; however, we do desire to be self-sustaining, and for this reason have to peg a minimum participant fee for most of our programs.
-We usually do not end up with a 'profit'; however, any excess funds left after the costs of a workshop have been met, are ploughed back into future programs of the organisation.
+We are a not-for-profit organisation; except for some people who may be hired for certain event-specific tasks (cooking, transport, logistical support), everyone who works for our organisation does so pro bono, in a voluntary capacity.
+However, we do desire to be self-sustaining.
+We usually do not end up with a 'profit'; however, any excess funds left after the costs of a workshop have been met are ploughed back into future programs of the organisation.

 We are a Public Charitable Trust, registered in Hyderabad, Andhra Pradesh, with the mandate to conduct our programs anywhere in the country.